 SOURCE: Cystinosis Research Foundation

 In patients with cystinosis the amino acid cystine abnormally accumulates in the cells due to a defective cystine transporter.
-Over time, the buildup of cystine destroys all organs in the body including the kidneys, muscles, eyes and central nervous system.
+Over time, cystine destroys all organs in the body including the kidneys, muscles, eyes and central nervous system.
 Other complications include muscle wasting and difficulty swallowing.

 The CRF is planning its 11th annual Natalie's Wish fundraiser at the Balboa Bay Resort in Newport Beach, CA. The Natalie's Wish event is expected to draw 400 guests.
 Last year, the event raised $1.75 million.
 Since 2003 the CRF has raised more than $20 million, funding 103 studies at leading research institutions in 11 countries.
 All research is aimed at discovering new treatments and a cure for the disease.
 One hundred percent of all donations go directly to research.
 CRF funded research is also helping millions of people worldwide with well-known disorders and diseases such as Huntington's disease and NASH, a fatty liver disease.
 In addition, research discoveries made by CRF scientists are applicable to other rare lysosomal storage diseases, kidney diseases and corneal diseases.